fabien0102/ts-to-zod/README.md

 ```

 That's it, go to `src/nowIcanValidateEverything.ts` file, you should have all the exported `interface` and `type` as Zod schemas with the following name pattern: `${originalType}Schema`.

+Note: The generated zod schemas have `zod@next` as dependency.

 ## Generated integration tests